Wondering which Polaris’s pressure-side pool cleaner to get?

 So there’s a bit of trial and error in the beginning.
 But once you have the cleaner moving and cleaning properly, you can sit back and relax.

-One reason it is a favorite for many pool owners is that it doesn’t need a booster pump.
-So no extra expenses after you buy the cleaner.
+One reason it is a favorite of many pool owners is that it doesn’t need a booster pump.
+So, there are no extra expenses after you buy the cleaner.
+This is a major difference between the Polaris 280 and 360.

 Issues & Concerns